Observability of lensing of gravitational waves from massive black hole binaries with LISA: Evaluation of for Singular Isothermal Sphere Lenses

 Here, $F_\mathrm{wave}(w, y)$ denotes the right-hand side of Eq.~\eqref{eqn:amplification-factor-spherical-series}, and $F_\mathrm{geom}(w, y)$ is the geometric-optics approximation:

 where $\mu_\pm = \pm 1 + 1/y$ is the magnification of the images in the geometric-optics limit.

-When numerically evaluating $F_\mathrm{wave}(w, y)$, we use the \texttt{nsum} function from the \texttt{mpmath v1.2.1} package with a floating-point precision parameter \texttt{dps = 50} and the options \texttt{\{`method':`shanks',`tol':1e-15\}}.
+When numerically evaluating $F_\mathrm{wave}(w, y)$, we use the \texttt{nsum} function from the package for real and complex floating-point arithmetic with arbitrary precision \texttt{mpmath v1.2.1}~\cite{mpmath}, with a floating-point precision parameter \texttt{dps = 50} and the options \texttt{\{`method':`shanks',`tol':1e-15\}}.
 We have verified that these options can ensure convergence of the series, as well as the convergence of the series expansions required to evaluate the derivatives (see Appendix~\ref{sec:App_Derivatives_SIS}), in the $(w,y)$ region relevant for our study.
 When using the geometric-optics approximation $F_\mathrm{geom}(w, y)$, we have also verified that the error is always $\lesssim 10\%$.